 “Anti-Racist Movement Lawyering,” with Saa’un P. Bell and John Affeldt

 For our third talk, Saa’un P. Bell, Associate Director Campaign, Policy, Narrative Strategy, Power California, and John Affeldt, Managing Attorney, Public Advocates Inc., discussed the methods their organizations have employed to create more equity in California’s public schools.
 Below is a recording of Bell and Affeldt’s remarks on April 4, 2022.

 Protecting LGBTQ+ Students: Fighting Florida’s “Don’t Say Gay” Bill

 In CAP’s fourth talk, LGBTQ+ advocate Michael Womack, student activist Will Larkins, and HLS Lecturer on Law Alexander Chen, discuss the impact of Florida’s “Don’t Say Gay” Bill on LGBTQ+ youth, public schooling, and the legal battles ahead.
 Below is a recording of the talk by Womack, Larkins, and Chen on April 20, 2022.

-Co-sponsors of Preserving Public Education Series include: Advocates for Education, American Constitution Society, Asian Pacific American Law Students Association, The Bell Collective, Child and Youth Advocates, Disability Law Students Association, La Alianza, Trauma and Learning Policy Initiative/Education Law Clinic, and the Women’s Law Association.
+2021-2022 Co-sponsors of Preserving Public Education Series included: Advocates for Education, American Constitution Society, Asian Pacific American Law Students Association, The Bell Collective, Child and Youth Advocates, Disability Law Students Association, La Alianza, Trauma and Learning Policy Initiative/Education Law Clinic, and the Women’s Law Association.